 Authy (FREE) | Best Overall 2FA App

-Authy represents a new age for the 2FA authentication apps.
-When setting it up, the app will require that you provide them with a phone number that they use to authenticate any new device that you want to add.
+Authy has long been a favorite alternative 2FA authentication apps.
+Although the app will require that you provide them with a phone number that they use to authenticate any new device that you want to add, the benefit is that you are given the ability to use multiple devices for two-factor authentication.

-Even better, the app is available for multiple operating systems including iOS, macOS, Android, Windows, and Chrome OS.
+The app is available for multiple operating systems including iOS, macOS, Android, Windows, and Chrome OS.

 The good news is that Authy has a feature that blocks the addition of new devices once you’ve already added all the devices that you’ll be using for 2FA.